Discount Model - Customer Order

 2. Define Discount Number

-Every discount model can have up to six discount numbers entered in it.
+Every discount model can have up to eight discount numbers specified in it.
 This is done in 'Discount Model.
 Connect Disc Number' (OIS805).
 The discount number regulates the automatic entry of discounts from the appropriate discount model during customer order line entry.
-Discount numbers must be entered in number order – so there cannot be a discount number four, if number three is not entered.
+Discount numbers must be specified in number order – so there cannot be a discount number four, if number three is not specified.
 A field is displayed in 'Customer Order.
-Open Line'(OIS101/E) for each discount number entered when the discount model is used.
+Open Line'(OIS101/E) for each discount number specified when the discount model is used.

 General Settings